 Have updated certification binder on site

-Medical Director: a health care provider with a license to practice independently and who has prescriptive authority.
+- Medical Director: A health care provider with a license to practice independently with the population being served and who has prescriptive authority.
 The Medical Director may be employed by the Medical Sponsor or the Medical Sponsor may enter into a contract with a licensed health care provider to provide the required services.
-The Medical Director provides ongoing oversight of the SBHC, at least quarterly, through clinical oversight, chart reviews and policy/procedure development.
+The Medical Director is actively involved in the SBHC through clinical oversight, chart reviews and policy/procedure development.
 The Medical Director must be accessible to the SBHC staff by phone to discuss clinical issues and available to provide clinical assistance as needed.
-(Standards B.2.a, C.3.b, C.5.d)
+(Standards B.1(c))

-SBHC Administrator: An identified person with administrative duties who is employed by at least one of the sponsoring agencies of the SBHC.
-The Site Administrator is the primary contact for the SBHCs administrative functions.
+- SBHC Administrator: An identified person with administrative duties who is employed by at least one of the sponsoring agencies of the SBHC.
+The SBHC Administrator is the primary contact for the SBHCs administrative functions.
 The SBHC Administrator may share duties with the SBHC Site Coordinator.

-SBHC Site Coordinator: An identified person with administrative duties who is employed by at least one of the sponsoring agencies of the SBHC.
-The Site Coordinator is the primary contact and liaison between the SBHC, State Program Office ( SPO), Local Public Health Authority (LPHA) and other SBHC community partners.
-The SBHC Site Coordinator is responsible for attending SPO meetings and Certification site visits.
-(Standard C.5.c)
+- SBHC Site Coordinator: An identified person with administrative duties who is employed by at least one of the sponsoring agencies of the SBHC.
+The Site Coordinator is the primary contact and liaison between the SBHC, SPO, Local Public Health Authority (LPHA) and other SBHC community partners.
+The SBHC Site Coordinator is responsible for attending SPO meetings and verification site visits.
+(Standard C.2(c))

-Immunization Coordinator: The individual responsible for oversight of immunizations and compliance with all the requirements of the Oregon Vaccines for Children (VFC) program The Immunization Coordinator oversees the vaccine ordering, storage, temperature monitoring and handling) within the SBHC, acts as the SBHC’s liaison to Oregon Immunization Program and LPHA immunization coordinator..
-(Standard C.5.h)
+- Immunization Coordinator: The individual responsible for oversight of immunizations and compliance with all the requirements of the Oregon Vaccines for Children (VFC) program The Immunization Coordinator oversees the vaccine ordering, storage, temperature monitoring and handling) within the SBHC, acts as the SBHC’s liaison to Oregon Immunization Program and LPHA immunization coordinator..
+(Standards D)

-Quality Assurance Coordinator: The person designated to oversee the SBHC’s quality improvement processes, including conducting the annual chart reviews and reporting of the SPO’s Key Performance Measures.
-(Standard G.1.a)
+- Quality Assurance Coordinator: The person designated to oversee the SBHC’s quality improvement processes, including conducting the annual chart reviews and reporting of the SPO’s Key Performance Measures.